sebastianczech/learn-oci/README.md

   * domain-adaption - adapting a model to enhance its performance outside of the domain it was trained on
   * styles:
     * fine-tuning (FT)
+      * e.g. when there is a significant amount of labeled data
     * parameters efficient FT
     * soft prompting
+      * e.g. when there is a need to add learnable parameters to a LLM without task-specific training
     * continual pre-training
 * decoding:
   * the process of generating text with an LLM